 “In my many years of being in this game of happiness, this is some of the most innovative work I’ve ever encountered.”

-• An average dwell time of 3 minutes
+• Average dwell time for each visit over 3 minutes

 Dishoom were preparing to open their third site in King’s Cross.
 We were welcomed into the fold and asked to overhaul their digital presence.